Compliance competency: Everything you need to know about HITRUST compliance

 While both SOC 2 and HITRUST CSF tackle cybersecurity issues in cloud-based systems, their scopes are different in many ways.
 For starters, HITRUST is a risk-based framework, whereas SOC 2 is a compliance-based framework.
 The former assesses security controls based on a company’s maturity rating, whereas the latter tests security controls for overall efficacy.

 HITRUST and SOC 2 also have differing certification expirations.
-HITRUST has different certification tiers with different expirations — e1 (Essentials) and i1 (Implemented) expire in 1 year, whereas r2 (Risk-based) expires in 2 years.
+HITRUST has different certification tiers with different expirations — the e1 (Essentials) and i1 assessment (Implemented) expire in 1 year, whereas the r2 assessment (Risk-based) expires in 2 years.
 On the other hand, SOC 2 operates on an annual basis, requiring re-examination every 12 months.

 Who needs a HITRUST CSF Validation with Certification?